synchronicity-labs/sync-extensions/README.md

-# sync.
-Extensions
+# sync. extensions

 Adobe CEP extensions for After Effects and Premiere Pro.
+Built with React, TypeScript, and Vite using the `bolt-cep` boilerplate.

 ## Installation